ronomon/direct-io/README.md

 ## Buffer Alignment

-When writing or reading to and from a block device or regular file using direct memory access, you need to make sure that your buffer is aligned correctly or you may receive an `EINVAL` error or be switched back silently to non-DMA mode.
+When writing or reading to and from a block device or regular file using Direct Memory Access, you need to make sure that your buffer is aligned correctly or you may receive an `EINVAL` error or be switched back silently to non-DMA mode.

 To be aligned correctly, the address of the allocated memory must be a multiple